An existence result for anisotropic quasilinear problems: Abstract

 \section{Abstract}

 We study existence of solutions for a boundary degenerate (or singular) quasilinear equation in a smooth bounded domain under Dirichlet boundary conditions.
-We consider a weighted $p-$laplacian operator with a coefficient that is integrable and locally bounded inside the domain.
+We consider a weighted $p-${L}aplacian operator with a coefficient that is {locally bounded inside the domain and satisfying certain additional integrability assumptions}.
 Our main result applies for boundary value problems involving continuous non-linearities having no growth restriction, but provided the existence of a sub and a supersolution is guaranteed.
-As an application, we present an existence result for a semipositone boundary value pro\-blem with a non-linearity $f(u)$ satisfying $f(0) \leq 0$ and having $(p-1)-$sublinear growth at infinity.
+As an application, we present an existence result for a boundary value pro\-blem with a non-linearity $f(u)$ satisfying $f(0) \leq 0$ and having $(p-1)-$sublinear growth at infinity.